fmotalleb/junction/README.md

 ## 🚀 **Getting Started**

-### Prerequisites
+### Installation

 #### Standalone binary installation

-You can grab one of builds from [Release](https://github.com/FMotalleb/junction/releases) page or use the shell script (please check the scripts before executing them in your own shell) This script requires `curl`, `tar`, `jq` (if version is missing), `sha256sum` (optional but recommended) and `bash` itself.
+You can grab one of builds from [Release](https://github.com/FMotalleb/junction/releases) page or use the shell script (please review [the scripts](https://raw.githubusercontent.com/FMotalleb/junction/refs/heads/main/install.sh) before executing it in your shell, or any script you find online who paste them in the shell without checking)
+This script requires `curl`, `tar`, `jq` (if version is missing), `sha256sum` (optional but recommended) and `bash` itself.

 Install latest version (requires `jq`):